 Google + plus.google.com/115274420552571826637/posts

-The night time astro timelapse are shot with Canon DSLR’s.
-The timelapses shot since Sub Zero were shot in RAW full size format.
+The timelapse are shot in RAW full size format.
 RAW allows for more adjustments in post.
-Most shots go from 20-30+ seconds per frame, with three second intervals and run continuous for 3+ hours.
-Most of the shots utilize Dynamic Perceptions Stage Zero Dolly for the motion, see photos below.
-An Orion head (aka Merlin or Celestron) can also be mounted on the dolly, for a slide move with panning or tilting.
+Most shots go from 10-30 seconds per frame, with three second intervals and run continuous for 3+ hours.
+Most of the shots utilize Dynamic Perceptions Stage Zero or Stage One Dolly for the motion, see photos below.
+I no longer use the Orion head (aka Merlin or Celestron) for pan and tilt seen in the above photo.
+Check out my eMotimo TB3 page for a much better solution.

 Most of the timelapse is shot at night.
-If it looks like the sun setting or rising, it is actually the moon.
+If you can see stars in the shot, and it looks like the sun setting or rising, it is actually the moon.
+The moon will light up the landscape just like the sun with long exposures.
+The shot below from Horizons was under a near full moon at night.

 For dew and frost prevention, I use hand warmers held on with a rubber band.